Mercer University School of Law: Accreditation and rankings

+Trial Advocacy program tied at No.12, out of 197 ABA accredited law schools.

-The Princeton Review includes Mercer in the 2021 edition of its "Best Law Schools";
+The Princeton Review includes Mercer in the 2025 edition of its "Best Law Schools".

-Statistics
+Academics

-The School of Law enrolls approximately 390 students and has a faculty of approximately 30 full-time professors and 30 adjunct professors.
+As of 2024, the School of Law enrolled 423 students and had a faculty of 25 full-time professors and 44 adjunct professors.
 The following degrees are offered: Juris Doctor (JD), a joint Juris Doctor/Master of Business Administration (JD/MBA) in conjunction with Mercer's Eugene W. Stetson School of Business and Economics, and a Master of Laws (LLM) in Federal Criminal Practice and Procedure, which is the nation's only LLM program with this subject matter focus.
 The school publishes the Mercer Law Review, the oldest law review in Georgia (founded in 1949), and the Journal of Southern Legal History.

 The School of Law's model curriculum, the Woodruff Curriculum, named for philanthropist George W. Woodruff, is viewed as a model for law schools across the United States.
 The curriculum, based on small classes and a practice oriented approach, focuses on legal ethics, professional responsibility, and legal writing and has been honored with the prestigious Gambrell Professionalism Award from the American Bar Association.

 The School of Law houses the Mercer Center for Legal Ethics and Professionalism, established in 2000 and dedicated to fostering and teaching ethics and professionalism in the practice of law, and the National Criminal Defense College, a not-for-profit organization established in 1985 and devoted to improved trial advocacy and trial practice.

+Admissions

+For the class entering in 2024, the School of Law accepted 43.27% of applicants, with 29.16% of those accepted enrolling.
+The average enrollee had a 155 LSAT score and 3.63 undergraduate GPA.

 Law Library

 The Furman Smith Law Library, named for Furman Smith, Mercer Law class of 1932, is the school's center of legal research.
-A premier facility, the library is used by lawyers and judges from across the state and recognized for its superior resources and service.
-The library occupies over 30000 sqft in a central location on the second and third floors of the law school building.
+The library is used by state lawyers and judges.
+The library occupies over 30000 sqft in a central location on the second floor of the law school building.
 Large windows in the library provide students with views of historic Macon from the law building's location on Coleman Hill.

+Bar passage

+In 2024, the overall bar examination passage rate for the Law School’s first-time examination takers was 84.00% (including 87.36% for Georgia), which was above the ABA first time average pass rate of 79.31%.
+The Ultimate Bar Pass Rate, which the ABA defines as the passage rate for graduates who sat for bar examinations within two years of graduating, was 93.91% for the class of 2022.